Long thin covers and nuclear dimension: Introduction

+The approaches discussed above require freeness (while some furthermore require minimality), essentially because they all involve the existence of some Rokhlin-type towers.
+For example, the notions of almost finiteness and finite tower dimension (\cite{kerr}) require the existence of \emph{open towers}, each consisting of an open subset (the ``base'') $B$ of the topological space and a finite subset (the ``shape'') $S$ of the acting group such that $\{g \cdot B \colon g \in S \}$ (the collection of the ``levels'') is a disjoint family.
+The existence of Rokhlin-type towers is a priori stronger than freeness, and a significant amount of work goes into showing that they are implied by freeness under some additional conditions on the space, the group or the action.

+Now the presence of the freeness and minimality conditions are often justified by the fact that they ensure the resulting crossed products belong to the class of simple $C^*$-algebras, which, for good reasons, has been at the center of attention in the theory of $C^*$-algebras.
+However, even if one only cares about simple $C^*$-algebras, one should not restrict themselves to simple crossed product $C^*$-algebras, since, for instance, simple $C^*$-algebras may naturally arise as direct limits of non-simple crossed products (see the last paragraph of Subsection~\ref{subsec:ltc-bounds} for an example).
+Moreover, even if one only wishes to focus on dynamical systems which give rise to simple crossed product $C^*$-algebras, one does not need to require freeness, but only topological freeness, as is shown in \cite{archbold-spielberg}.

-Going beyond freeness, we considered in \cite{Hirshberg-Wu16} arbitrary actions of $\Z$ on locally compact Hausdorff spaces with finite covering dimension, and showed that the crossed product always has finite nuclear dimension.
+Hence there are ample motivations to push the results above beyond the free case, though progress in this direction has been quite limited.
+We considered in \cite{Hirshberg-Wu16} arbitrary actions of $\Z$ on locally compact Hausdorff spaces with finite covering dimension, and showed that the crossed product always has finite nuclear dimension.
 The bound we found is probably not optimal, although usually one mostly cares about the finiteness of the nuclear dimension rather than its actual value.
 (In the case of simple $C^*$-algebras, which in this case correspond to free and minimal actions, it is now known that the possible values are only $0$,$1$ or $\infty$; this is false in the non-simple case.)
 In \cite{Hirshberg-Wu-flows}, we proved analoguous results for flows and for orientable one-dimensional foliations.
+Unfortunately, however, there seems to be no easy way to generalize the method in these papers to even the case of $\mathbb{Z}^2$-actions (see Subsection~\ref{subsec:ideas-main-stabilizers} for a more in-depth discussion).

+We point out in passing that while strictly speaking, the notion of almost finiteness does not depend on freeness, it does require essential freeness (with regard to any invariant probability measure).
+It was shown recently that there exist examples of minimal, uniquely ergodic, and topologically free actions of discrete amenable groups on the Cantor set which are not essentially free and thus fail to be almost finite \cite{Joseph2023}; such actions are said to be \emph{allosteric}.
+We provide a generalization of the construction in \cite{Joseph2023}, as the techniques we develop in this paper can handle some of the examples of this type (see the last paragraph of Subsection~\ref{subsec:main-results}).